 On the other hand, Journey to Atlantis is fantastic!
 It mixes portions of a log ride with a roller coaster; with a couple of drops!
 Our little ones could not get enough.
 They rode Journey to Atlantis seven times (and would have ridden it more but for the adults saying, “no mas!”).

 Another favorite is Manta, a coaster that will send you flying from the get-go.
 This roller coaster is huge, but not intense.
 There are no upside-down turns or jerky movements.
 I personally like that it is a long roller coaster ride that is not too crazy!

 Electric Eel is an intense coaster and looks like so much fun!
 Unfortunately, when we went it was closed all day!

-Tidal Twister is a family friendly coaster that goes upside down but only reaches speeds of 30 miles and hour.
+Tidal Twister is a family-friendly coaster that goes upside down but only reaches speeds of 30 miles an hour.
 It was not intense.

 As you exit this ride, you will be at base camp arctic.
 You will get to see animals that live in the arctic.
 My kids loved touching a wall made of ice and caves you could climb through.

 Will Little Kids Do Well at SeaWorld San Diego?